TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Joe Flacco, Cincinnati Bengals

-The projections many fantasy sites for Flacco's Week 11 production feel just disrespectful at this point.
+The projections on many fantasy sites for Flacco's Week 11 production feel just disrespectful at this point.
 He's proven that even with a subpar offensive line, he's able to effectively utilize the elite wide receiver duo of Ja'Marr Chase and Tee Higgins to put up big fantasy numbers.

 He averaged the second-most points per game by a quarterback in the four weeks he started (during that stretch) of any QB who actually played in all four of those games, second only to Los Angeles Chargers QB Justin Herbert.
 So he's quite literally been a high-end QB1.

-Like the next player on this list, Flacco is simply defying father time at this point.
-A 40-year old quarterback almost never becomes a hot waiver add and a must-start, but you'd be remiss if you didn't put him in your lineups.
+Like the next player on this list, Flacco is simply defying Father Time at this point.
+A 40-year-old quarterback almost never becomes a hot waiver add and a must-start, but you'd be remiss if you didn't put him in your lineups.
 Against the Pittsburgh Steelers in Week 7, he nearly reached 26 fantasy points.

 He threw for 342 yards and three passing touchdowns, and is offering a nice glimpse into a past time, many years ago, in which there were plenty of elite quarterbacks that didn't have rushing upside.
 The Steelers have struggled against perimeter receivers this season, and they face two of the best in the NFL this week.

-Flacco is set up to smash once again, and should be started in all leagues.
+Flacco is set up to smash once again and should be started in all leagues.

 Travis Kelce, Kansas City Chiefs